 On December 23, 1843, Van Dorn married Caroline Godbold, daughter of a prominent Alabama plantation owner.
 Their marriage produced one son, Earl Jr., and one daughter, Olivia.

-In 1845, the army transferred Van Dorn was to Fort Brown, in Texas because of brewing trouble with Mexico.
-When the Mexican-American War (1846-1848) began Van Dorn served with Zachary Taylor’s army at the Battle of Monterrey (September 21-23, 1846).
-In 1847, officials transferred him to Winfield Scott’s invasion force, and he took part in the Siege of Veracruz (March 9-29, 1847), the Battle of Cerro Gordo (April 17‑18, 1847), the Battle of Contreras (August 19‑20, 1847), the Battle of Churubusco (August 20, 1847), and the Battle of Chapultepec (September 13, 1847).
+In 1845, the army transferred Van Dorn to Fort Brown, in Texas because of brewing trouble with Mexico.
+When the Mexican-American War (1846-1848) began Van Dorn served with future U.S. President Zachary Taylor‘s army at the Battle of Monterrey (September 21-23, 1846).
+In 1847, officials transferred Van Dorn to Winfield Scott‘s invasion force, and he took part in the Siege of Veracruz (March 9-29, 1847), the Battle of Cerro Gordo (April 17‑18, 1847), the Battle of Contreras (August 19‑20, 1847), the Battle of Churubusco (August 20, 1847), and the Battle of Chapultepec (September 13, 1847).
 During his service in Mexico, army officials promoted Van Dorn to first lieutenant on March 3, 1847, brevetted him to captain on April 18, 1847, (for gallant and meritorious conduct in the Battle of Cerro Gordo), and brevetted him to major on August 20, 1847, (for gallant and meritorious conduct in the Battles of Contreras and Churubusco).

 Wounded on the Frontier